About Worcester Sauce

 SDG at the Young Wine Writer of the Year Award Ceremony, July 2003

-I was born in Worcestershire, in the centre of England, on FA Cup Final day 1974 (Liverpool 3 – 0 Sunderland).
+My name is Stuart George.
+I was born in Worcestershire, in the centre of England, on FA Cup Final day 1974 (Liverpool 3–0 Newcastle United).

 In 1996, I graduated from the University of Warwick (sent to Coventry…) with an Honours degree in English and European Literature.
-In need of a job, I became a van driver for a distinguished Cotswold wine merchant.
+In need of a job, I became a van driver for the distinguished Cotswold (and London) wine merchant Haynes Hanson & Clark.
 I spent five years there, completing all the WSET exams up to Diploma level (which I completed in one year).
 One week after 9/11, I left the Cotswolds to work the vintage in Friuli, north-east Italy.
 The food was good and the girls were pretty, so I did a six-month stint there as a cellar rat before spending another six months backpacking around the wine (and beer) regions of Europe.

 Travel became a passion, so I returned to the UK for a year or so to earn money to fund more travels.
 Bored senseless by my job at that time, on a whim I entered the 2003 Young Wine Writer of the Year competition.
 I won.
 No other gongs have come my way, alas.